 The minimum number of treatment stages will depend on the sensitivity of the receiving water body and the potential hazard associated with the proposed development SuDS Manual (CIRIA, 2015).
-The proposed development is a combination of Very Low (roof water) to Low hazard (runoff from car parking and road) and therefore while the Site partially lies within an SPZ, additional treatment stages are not required.
+The proposed development is a combination of Very Low (roof water) to Low hazard (runoff from car parking and road).
+The Site does not lie within an SPZ and therefore additional treatment stages are not required.